top of page

 Why We Confuse Admiration With Attraction (Especially as Women)

-None of this is bad, it’s community.
-But it also creates a perfect storm where queer desire gets mislabeled as “friendship.”
+None of this is bad; it’s a community.
+But it also creates a perfect storm in which queer desire is mislabeled as “friendship.”

 Here’s what heteronormativity does: